So you have Passport program funding. Welcome!

 • Programs, classes and supports that help develop independence, social and life skills (e.g. literacy, cooking, managing money, computer skills, assistance with personal care needs)

-• Participation in community activities and events (e.g. recreation, club memberships, admission to festivals and museums, sports)
+• Participation in community activities and events (e.g. recreation, club memberships, admission to festivals and museums)

 • Pre-employment and employment supports (e.g. skills training, resume development and job coaching)